VanillustSinnamon/Universal-Law-of-Coherent-Evolution/docs/Laws/Phoenix Dissonance Theorem/Phoenix Dissonance Theorem.md

 SCPi Calculator (Self-Coherence Phase Inverter): A proposed tool to quantify and track coherence and dissonance in real-world learning systems, based on the Promethean AI Scaffolding.

-Recursive Ontological Dynamics: The new meta-science founded by Vanillust Sinnamon, describing how structure, intelligence, and existence emerge and persist through the recursive interplay of contradiction, adaptation, and identity.
+Recursive Ontological Dynamics: The new meta-science founded by Doctor Vanillust Sinnamon, describing how structure, intelligence, and existence emerge and persist through the recursive interplay of contradiction, adaptation, and identity.

-Note: For the graph figures, please run the .py code i will give, it might take around four hours to make though!
-And i apologize but i seem to be having a hard time making the equations clear here, please contact me for more info.